da-nrw/DNSCore/ContentBroker/src/main/markdown/RESTFul-API.md

 ## Service URL
 Contractors *must* use the Service URL of their associated Service Provider.
 Secure HTTP (https) is supported exclusively.
 Redirect from http to https depends on the Providers facilities.

-## Login
+## Authenticate
-Cntractors must authenticate with BASIC AUTH.
+Contractors must authenticate with BASIC AUTH.
 Credentials are same as contractor's.

 [https://server/daweb3/](https://Server/daweb3/)